Master of Engineering Management

 With communication, planning, interpersonal, management, and leadership skills, you will be able to collaborate with people across multiple disciplines.

 You must have either a Bachelor of Engineering with Honours, a Bachelor of Science with Honours, or other qualifications of an equivalent standard, and have a GPA of at least 4 in your 300-level and higher courses.
-You can also apply for admission to the MEM based on previous studies and work experience, with approval by the College of Engineering Dean (Academic).
+You can also apply for admission to the MEM based on previous studies and work experience, with approval.

 You will need to have completed both the academic and non-academic requirements of your previous degree.
 This may include practical work days, work reports, a workshop training course, and a first aid certificate.

-If English is your additional language, you are also required to provide evidence of your English language ability with an IELTS (Academic) score of 7.0, with no individual score below 6.5; or other evidence acceptable to the College of Engineering Dean (Postgraduate).
+If English is your additional language, you are also required to provide evidence of your English language ability with an IELTS (Academic) score of 7.0, with no individual score below 6.5; or other acceptable evidence.

 Postgraduate Diploma in Engineering Management pathway